malkaysi/malkaysi/README.md

 Outside of work, I love learning about different types of technology and focusing on my hobbies.
 Some of the tech stacks I'm currently working with include:

+* React / Next.js / Vite
+* React Native / Expo
+* Node.js
 * JavaScript, TypeScript CSS, HTML
-* React-Redux
-* Next.js
-* Node.js
 * MongoDB
 * Python